Taliban: Economic activities

 Under the Transit treaty between Afghanistan and Pakistan, a massive network for smuggling developed.
 It had an estimated turnover of 2.5 billion dollars with the Taliban receiving between $100 and $130 million per year.
-These operations along with the trade from the Golden Crescent financed the war in Afghanistan and also had the side effect of destroying start up industries in Pakistan.
+These operations along with the trade from the Golden Crescent financed the war in Afghanistan and also had the side effect of destroying startup industries in Pakistan.
 Ahmed Rashid also explained that the Afghan Transit Trade agreed on by Pakistan was "the largest official source of revenue for the Taliban."

 Between 1996 and 1999, Mullah Omar reversed his opinions on the drug trade, apparently as it only harmed kafirs.
 The Taliban controlled 96% of Afghanistan's poppy fields and made opium its largest source of taxation.
-Taxes on opium exports became one of the mainstays of Taliban income and their war economy.
+Taxes on opium exports became one of the mainstays of Taliban's income and their war economy.
 According to Rashid, "drug money funded the weapons, ammunition and fuel for the war."
 In The New York Times, the Finance Minister of the United Front, Wahidullah Sabawoon, declared the Taliban had no annual budget but that they "appeared to spend US$300 million a year, nearly all of it on war."
 He added that the Taliban had come to increasingly rely on three sources of money: "poppy, the Pakistanis and bin Laden."

 In an economic sense it seems he had little choice, as the war of attrition continued with the Northern Alliance the income from continued opium production was all that prevented the country from starvation.
 By 2000, Afghanistan accounted for an estimated 75% of the world's supply and in 2000 grew an estimated 3276 tonnes of opium from poppy cultivation on 82,171 hectares.
 At this juncture Omar passed a decree banning the cultivation of opium, and production dropped to an estimated 74 metric tonnes from poppy cultivation on 1,685 hectares.
-Many observers say the ban – which came in a bid for international recognition at the United Nations – was only issued in order to raise opium prices and increase profit from the sale of large existing stockpiles.
-1999 had yielded a record crop and had been followed by a lower but still large 2000 harvest.
+Many observers say the ban – which came in a bid for international recognition at the United Nations – was only issued in order to raise opium prices and increase profits from the sale of large existing stockpiles.
+1999 yielded a record crop and had been followed by a lower but still large 2000 harvest.
 The trafficking of accumulated stocks by the Taliban continued in 2000 and 2001.
 In 2002, the UN mentioned the "existence of significant stocks of opiates accumulated during previous years of bumper harvests."
 In September 2001 – before the 11 September attacks against the United States – the Taliban allegedly authorised Afghan peasants to sow opium again.